-Sometimes we forget that dogs and cats cannot easily dress down like we can in the summertime - unless pet owners take their dog to a professional dog groomer.
-They may not be showing it, but pets are sweating in the summer season.
+Sometimes we forget that pets cannot easily dress down like we can in the summertime (unless pet owners take their dogs to a professional dog groomer to trim their fur).
+They may not be showing it, but dogs and cats are sweating in their fur coats.
 Dehydration and heat stroke are major threats for both pet owners and pets; and it's important that both animal and human drink extra water during summer and take breaks from the sun.

 Heat Stroke and dehydration go hand-in-hand.
 Dogs with short snouts or overweight pups are more likely to get heat stroke.
-Know the signs of heat stroke is the loss of elasticity in the skin, dogs may also experience these common heat stroke symptoms:
+Although the most common sign of heat stroke is the loss of elasticity in the skin, dogs may also experience these common heat stroke symptoms:

 Dogs keep cool by panting; and they will pant excessively while outside for long periods of time.
 Dogs also release heat from their paws; which is why it is necessary to avoid hot pavement or asphalt.
 It may be best to take dogs for late afternoon walks when the heat is decreasing and the sun is going down to avoid pains in paw pads.

 Pet owners can eat BBQ and other summertime meals all day; but they may want to avoid giving dogs anything off the grill (sorry, no hot dogs allowed!).
-Dogs have trouble digesting corn on the cob; and BBQ chicken can give dogs diarrhea.
+Dogs have trouble digesting corn on the cob; and meats, such as BBQ chicken, can give dogs diarrhea.
 Avoid giving dogs watermelon, peaches and any fruits with pits, cores or seeds, as these types of fruit are choking hazards for pets.
 Pets also should avoid ice cream and anything with chocolate.

 Summertime is a favorite season for so many pet owners; and it's a great time of year to bond with your pets.
 Take the necessary steps to proper pet healthcare; and enjoy the outdoors together!